Hermosa Beach, 0.08% BAC, DMV Agrees Improper Traffic Stop

 The officer immediately asked our client if she had been drinking that evening.
-Our client said she had drank that evening, but felt safe to drive.
+Our client said she had enjoyed some margaritas that evening, but felt safe to drive.
 The police officer then asked our client to perform various field sobriety test (FST’s), which the officer claimed our client failed.

 The officer then asked our client to submit to a breath test at the scene.
 Our client agreed.
-Her breath was measured at 0.08% and she was promptly arrested.
+Her breath was measured at 0.08% blood alcohol content (BAC) and she was promptly arrested.

 Our client had no prior criminal record, so being arrested was scary and confusing to her.
 She cried and was worried about what would happen.
-Once at the station, she submitted to a blood test and a further breath test, which also showed 0.08%.
+Once at the Hermosa Beach Police Station, she submitted to a blood test and a further breath test, which also showed 0.08% BAC.

 When she was released by the police, our client called Greg Hill & Associates.
-She then met with Greg Hill, who listed with great interest to the facts and especially the reason for the traffic stop.
+She then met with Greg Hill, who listened to the facts and especially the reason for the traffic stop.

 In Carmona, a La Habra police officer pulled over Paul Carmona for failing to use his signal when making a turn.
 The officer asked Carmona if he was on parole and Carmona said he was.
 The police officer immediately conducted a search of Carmona’s car and found methamphetamine and other drug paraphernalia.
 He was then promptly arrested and later charged with possession of a controlled substance, as well as other crimes.